 News?
 Yes: as of recently, the museum permits photography in most of its collections, excepting the lower floor “ramp” area dedicated to small finds and artefacts, some of which is still academically unpublished, and the Archaic sculpture, due to a current special exhibition.

-Some highlights (but really you should go and see for yourself – you could always do so before or after one of our Tours in Greece):
+Really you should go and see for yourself – you could always do so before or after one of our tours in Greece).